apache/incubator-heron/website2/docs/schedulers-k8s-pod-templates.md

 <br>

 > System Administrators: You may wish to disable the ability to load custom Pod Templates.
-To achieve this, you must pass add the `-D heron.kubernetes.pod.template.configmap.disabled=true` to the Heron API Server on the command line during boot.
+To achieve this, you must pass the `-D heron.kubernetes.pod.template.configmap.disabled=true` to the Heron API Server on the command line during boot.
 This command has been added to the Kubernetes configuration files to deploy the Heron API Server and can be uncommented.
 Please take care to ensure that the indentation is correct.

 <br/>